namanh-ph/Company-Valuation-DCF-Analysis/README.md

 1. **Fundamental Single-Company Valuation** - A deep-dive manual analysis in Excel of REA Group Limited (ASX\:REA), integrating financial statement forecasting, WACC estimation, and sensitivity analysis.
 2. **Automated Multi-Firm Valuation** - A scalable Python pipeline that sources financial data from Yahoo Finance, applies normalised DCF models, and conducts cross-sectional valuation.

-It is designed to demonstrate both the **rigour of traditional fundamental analysis** and the **efficiency of automated financial data engineering**.

----

 ## Project Structure

 ### **Part 1 - Fundamental Valuation (REA.ASX)**